Top 10 Motorcycle Myths and Legends

+Who actually believes this?
 Just because your motorcycle is not as big as other road vehicles it doesn’t mean that you can dodge the radar.
+If a radar gun can clock the speed of a baseball, it can clock the speed of you.
 Today’s police lasers are extremely high-tech and far more accurate than in the past.
 In fact, they are said to be so good they can lock on and register the speed of a flying insect.
 But that might be another urban myth.
 Either way, just because you’re on a speeding bike doesn’t mean you’re going to evade a ticket.

 4. It’ll never happen to me.